BeWe11/rasa_composite_entities/README.md

 When training through the HTTP server, we exploit the fact that Rasa NLU creates temporary files containing the raw train data.
 Be aware that this creates a possible race condition when multiple training processes are executed simultaneously.
 If a new train process is started before the previous process has reached the CompositeEntityExtractor, there is a chance that the wrong train data will be picked up.

-## Similar projects

-There is a [pull request](https://github.com/RasaHQ/rasa_nlu/pull/1475) on Rasa NLU's Github page trying to implement composite entities.
-The request was closed without merging.
-The underlying code is available as a [rasa component](https://github.com/Revmaker/innatis).
-However, the repository is currently lacking documentation and the implementation seems to be more limited than ours.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.